-Close the Gap is a campaign with a big goal: to achieve health and life expectation equality for Aboriginal and Torres Strait Islander peoples.
+Close the Gap is a campaign that aims to generate awareness around health equality for Aboriginal and Torres Strait Islander peoples.

-To learn more about the Indigenous health gap and what can be done, read the Australian Human Rights Commission’s Close the Gap Progress and Priorities Report
+To learn more about the health gap and what can be done, read the Australian Human Rights Commission’s Close the Gap Progress and Priorities Report.

 Medibank value the tireless work that Aboriginal Community Controlled Health Organisations do around the country to support better health in communities.
 Learn more about our Reconciliation Action Plan at medibank.com.au/rap.